 Port Wing Township reestablished a Park and Recreation Board in December of 2015.
 The six member board has established a “Tribute Tree” program for residents who wish to donate trees or shrubs as a memorial to family or friends.
 A list of native species is available and a source identified for purchasing native species through the Bayfield/Ashland County Conservation District.
 The Park Board is also maintaining a Facebook page and is part of the Town website as a way to educate residents about our parks, invasive plants in our area and planting native species and encouraging ongoing maintenance of new plantings.
 This list of native species is now published to the Port Wing Park and Recreation Facebook page and Town website to help local residents easily acquire native plantings.

 Limiting or Removing Threats to Birds

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 The Town of Port Wing and the Port Wing Area Business Association (PWABA) has provided a space for bird watching information on their websites.
 Included on these sites are information from the American Bird Conservancy brochure on “Cats, Birds, and You”.

-During the annual Lake Superior Days, July 15, 2017 and July 21-22, 2018 there will be a table to educate attendees about International Migratory Bird Day, cats and birds, and how to prevent window strikes to protect birds.
+During the annual Lake Superior Day activities in Port Wing on July 18, 2020 where a table would have been set up to educate attendees about International Migratory Bird Day, cats and birds, and how to prevent window strikes to protect birds.
 There will be a PWABA member at the table to engage attendees.
 This will be an annual informational event and plans are to continue in 2021.